-New Hampshire Music Festival Announces 2014 Summer Season: 'The Romantic Spirit'
+New Hampshire Music Festival Kicks Off 2014 Summer Season: 'The Romantic Spirit'

-Plymouth, NH -- The New Hampshire Music Festival (NHMF) announced its 2014 summer season today.
-With a theme of "The Romantic Spirit," the six-week season, July 8-August 14, will explore and celebrate the many facets of Romanticism, from the 18th century to the modern day.
+The New Hampshire Music Festival (NHMF) presents its 2014 summer season, with a theme of "The Romantic Spirit."
+The six-week season, running today July 8-August 14, will explore and celebrate the many facets of Romanticism, from the 18th century to the modern day.

 The 62nd festival will take place in multiple venues throughout central New Hampshire.
 The Silver Center at Plymouth State University is the festival's primary venue, where it will offer full orchestra performances on Thursdays and Saturdays, and Tuesday night chamber performances.